Sign up to Volunteer at https://diamondbmx.volunteerlocal.com/

 Listed below are the various jobs available to fulfill your volunteer/fundraising bond.
 Other options may also be available and will be posted through email or on our Facebook page as opportunities arise.

-First Aid is NEEDED each practice/race.
-If you are a parent/guardian with First Aid certification, please register as such each time you attend the track.
+First Aid is NEEDED each practice.
+First Responder level or higher is NEEDED at each race and event.
+If you are a parent/guardian with First Aid certification or a higher level such as First Responder, Nurse, Doctor, etc, please register as such each time you attend the track.
 First Aid will be provided with a kit and PPE.
 The First Aid volunteer will assist with attending to riders who have fallen prior to their parent or guardian attendance.

 Announcer: Broadcasts the races, calls riders to staging, and updates spectators.

 Gate Operator: Preps (fuel, test, safety check, setup of generator etc.), runs operates, and puts away equipment for the gate during races/practices, watches to make sure that the racers are safe and needs to pay attention to the Commissaries in case the gate needs to be held due to a crash on the track.
 This position should also take a quick look to make sure racers helmets are done up and wheels are aligned properly in gate.

 Registration: Registration check in.
 Usually done in pairs, this position uses the Race Directors laptop, should be confirming the racers plate number and calculated age, and marks a “Yes” next to everyone’s name to make sure they are accounted for before the Race Director does final moto prep.

 Chief Commissaire: This position is responsible for overseeing the race activities and making sure the race is fair and that any riders that require relegation are managed.
 This position must have the appropriate Commissaire training.

 Staging: Usually 3 or 4 positions, organizes racers into their appropriate motos & lanes on time in the staging area.
 Should have a sheet with motos so they are aware of the racers moto and lane number.